Your Halloween Agenda 2018 | WoooOOOooo

 Night Tales Halloween Weekend

-Taking place over 2 days this Halloween weekend, Night Tales are going to be decorating their already impressive space with ghoulish party decorations, crackling fire pits, and fancy dressed people.
+Taking place over 2 days this Halloween weekend, Night Tales are going to be decorating their already impressive space with ghoulish party decorations, crackling fire pits and fancy dressed people.
+Plus both Skream and Pillow Talk will be playing.
 And given that the space is already East London’s largest covered terrace, with cocktail bars, restaurants, and live music… it’s probably going to be pretty good.

 Details: 26th & 27th October | 14 Mare Street, E8 1DU | £11